 Buy hi-res audio or make your own

-Just a reminder: Though it’s possible to convert one hi-res format to another — say, converting a Super Audio CD track to a FLAC file — you cannot convert regular CDs into hi-res audio files.
+In the same vein, even though it’s possible to convert one hi-res format to another — say, converting a Super Audio CD track to a FLAC file — you cannot convert regular CDs into hi-res audio files.
 Doing so would simply create a massive audio file with no improvement in sound quality.
 That said, 16-bit lossless FLAC is the ideal way to convert a CD into a portable digital set of files that preserve 100% of the CD’s quality.

 Subscribe to a hi-res audio streaming service

-It’s easier than ever to buy, download, or stream hi-res music, and though the cost to do so is higher than with lossy formats, the sound quality (when used with the right gear) may well be worth it.
+It’s easier than ever to buy, download, or stream hi-res music, and though the cost to do so is sometimes higher than with lossy formats, the sound quality (when used with the right gear) may well be worth it.

 Speaking of streaming: Bandwidth is another consideration.
 Hi-res audio takes up more space, which means bigger downloads and higher streaming bitrates.
 That means consumers’ data caps could be tested very quickly.
 For those with lower data caps, hi-res audio could be a prohibitive proposition.
 Still, with 5G taking hold, we could well see affordable mobile plans with massive data in the not-too-distant future, making mobile hi-res streaming a reality for everyone.

 Answering this question requires a clarification question: Better than what?
 If we’re talking about the difference between a low-bitrate MP3 and a high-resolution audio file, the difference to many listeners using high-quality playback equipment is pretty pronounced (though a little less obvious with high-bitrate MP3 … say, 320kbps or higher).
 However, whether or not a 24-bit/96kHz FLAC file sounds any better to the average listener than a 16-bit/44.1kHz lossless rip of a CD is a subject of hot debate.